plone/documentation/working-with-content/adding-content/setting-basic-properties.rst

     <meta content="en" name="DC.language" />a

 The generator will check and obey the so-called *allowAnonymousViewAbout* setting in the :term:`Control Panel` and affects the properties*Creator*, *Contributors* and *Publisher*.

 You can read more about `Dublin Core <http://dublincore.org/>`_ and `HTML
 Metatags <http://www.w3.org/TR/html401/struct/global.html#h-7.4.4.2>`_.

-.. |null| image:: /_static/ownershipsettings.png